jdh4/job_defense_shield/README.md

 The software in this repo creates a report of problem users and problem jobs on the large Research Computing clusters.
 The software identifies the following:

++ actively running jobs where a GPU has zero utilization
 + the heaviest users with low CPU or GPU utilization
++ jobs that use the datascience nodes but do not need them
++ jobs that could have been run on MIG GPUs instead of full A100 GPUs
 + multinode CPU jobs where one or more nodes have zero utilization
-+ multi-GPU jobs where one or more GPUs have zero utilization
 + users that have been over-allocating CPU or GPU time
 + jobs with CPU or GPU fragmentation (e.g., 1 GPU per node over 4 nodes)
 + jobs with the most CPU-cores and jobs with the most GPUs
-+ jobs with the longest queue times
++ pending jobs with the longest queue times
 + jobs that request more than the default memory but do not use it
-+ users (G1 and G2) with all failed jobs on the last day they submitted

 The script does not identify:
 + abuses of file storage or I/O